 In The News

-Dr. Gazelle has been featured in many venues including:
+Over the past two decades, Dr. Gail Gazelle has been featured in many venues

-Dr. Gazelle has been featured in many venues including:
+Dr. Gazelle has been featured in many venues & publications including:

 In this hands-on 1-hour webinar, Dr. Gazelle was a featured expert on practical strategies to build resilience in physicians and physician executives